-Retaliation is defined as any materially adverse action taken because of a person's participation in a protected activity.
-Protected activity includes reporting an incident that may implicate this policy, participating in the resolution process, supporting a reporting or responding party, or assisting in providing information relevant to an investigation.
+Protected activity under this policy includes reporting an incident that may implicate this policy, participating in the grievance process, supporting a Complainant or Respondent, assisting in providing information relevant to an investigation, and/or acting in good faith to oppose conduct that constitutes a violation of this Policy.

 Acts of alleged retaliation should be reported immediately to the Title IX Coordinator and will be promptly investigated.
-The College is prepared to take appropriate steps to protect individuals who fear that they may be subjected to retaliation.
+Morningside College will take all appropriate and available steps to protect individuals who fear that they may be subjected to retaliation.